M. Markley Antiques HOME

 In addition to Meril, Michael is survived by his sister, Mary Markley, as well as by her sons Christopher Wright Gardner and Jake Wright, and their families.
 Michael leaves behind cherished friends in Texas and elsewhere who enriched his life beyond measure.

-A memorial service was held on Friday, September 6 at 1 pm in the Robb Chapel of The Woodlands Methodist Church with Bishop Emeritus the Reverend Dr. Robert E. Hayes, Jr. officiating.
+As mentioned above, memorial service was held on Friday, September 6 at 1 pm in the Robb Chapel of The Woodlands Methodist Church with Bishop Emeritus the Reverend Dr. Robert E. Hayes, Jr. officiating.
+Use these links to see a video of the service and the program (with page listing the music and performers).
+Please note that the video is large and cannot be played except on a computer or tablet.